CleverRaven/Cataclysm-DDA/doc/MAPGEN.md

 | Identifier | Description
 |---         |---
 | monster | ID of the monster to spawn.
 | group | ID of the monster group from which the spawned monster is selected. `monster` and `group` should not be used together. `group` will act over `monster`.
 | x, y  | Spawn coordinates ( specific or area rectangle ).
 Value: 0-23 or [ 0-23, 0-23 ] - random point between [ a, b ].
 When using a range, the minimum and maximum values will be used in creating rectangle coordinates to be used by map::place_spawns.
 Each monster generated from the monster group will be placed in a different random location within the rectangle.
 Example: "x": 12, "y": [ 5, 15 ] These values will produce a rectangle for map::place_spawns from ( 12, 5 ) to ( 12, 15 ) inclusive.
 | chance | Percentage chance to do spawning.
-Ignored when spawning from a group.
 | repeat | The spawning is repeated
 | pack_size | How many monsters are spawned.
 Can be single number or range like [1-4].
 Ignored when spawning from a group.
 | one_or_none | Do not allow more than one to spawn.
 Boolean.
 If repeat is not defined or pack size is defined this is true.
+Ignored when spawning from a group.
 | friendly | Make the monster friendly.
 Default false.
 | name | Extra name to display on the monster.
 |target | Set to true to make this into mission target.
 Only works when the monster is spawned from a mission.

+Note that spawn density can cause extra monsters to spawn when `monster` is used.
+When `group` is used only one monster will spawn.

 Example: `"place_monster": [ { "group": "GROUP_REFUGEE_BOSS_ZOMBIE", "name": "Sean McLaughlin", "x": 10, "y": 10, "target": true } ]`
 This places a single random monster from group "GROUP_REFUGEE_BOSS_ZOMBIE", sets the name to "Sean McLaughlin", spawns the monster at coordinate (10, 10) and also sets the monster as the target of this mission.